-(Now mostly for historical interest: To help keep conversation open and friendly, if a commenter is too disruptive, continuing to be argumentative, slighting others, etc., after being asked not to I may choose to block them from commenting for a week (or similar).
-If a commenter tries to write to me or the blog while they are ‘on probation’ the week gets extended, cumulatively – best to just sit it out.
+(Now mostly for historical interest: To help keep conversation open and friendly, if a commenter is too disruptive, continuing to be argumentative, slighting others, etc., after being asked not to I may choose to suspend them from commenting for a few days or a week.
+If a commenter tries to write to me or the blog while they are ‘on probation’ the suspension gets extended, cumulatively – best to just sit it out.
 I only set the initial week – extensions are in the hands of commenter.
 For a little ‘geek flavour’, the cumulative increase follows a Fibonacci series.
-For each comment or message whilst on probation, the next in the series is added to the number of weeks off – i.e. best to just sit the time out.
 Finally: I would like to never have to exercise this, but if someone persistently disrupts what I would like to achieve with this blog, I reserve the right to ban them.

 Journalists, editors & publishers, a gentle reminder: the material on my blog is copyright.
 You are welcome to contact me if you wish to use this material.
 Generally I’m happy to help those where the content might be useful.
-Commercial outlets should be aware that as a consultant I don’t do this work on the back of a set salary, and so tend to have similar views to freelance writers.
+Commercial outlets should be aware that as a consultant I don’t do this writing on the back of a set salary, and so tend to have similar views to freelance writers.

 Below is a list of articles for general readers that give some feel for my short(er)-form writing interests.
 Generally older articles are nearer the top.
 As this is intended to list those for general readers I have, for the time being, left out several topic areas such as science-related trivia, book reviews and material aimed more technical audiences such as articles on computing technologies or computational biology.

 - Monkey business, or is my uncle also my Dad?
 For male pygmy marmosets, their genetic father could be their uncle.
 Confused?
 Check it out.
 I still get regular visits to this early effort.

 - GMOs and the plants we eat: neither are ‘natural’ An attempt to point out that, among other things, both our ’natural’ foods and GMOs are not really ‘natural’.